Akash-Perla/ASIC-Design/README.md

 The total number of instructions are 12

-Now, we perform debugging of the main section of the `sum1ton.c` and observe the values of register after every step.
-We compile the code using spike simulator
+We compile the C code on the Spike RISC-V simulator using the Proxy kernel.

 ![image](https://github.com/user-attachments/assets/377b644a-8fa3-47d7-860a-55999ba44559)

-Execute the sum1ton.o (i.e. object file) in the spike simulator in order to debug the code
+Run the `sum1ton.o` in the spike simulator in order to debug the code

 ![image](https://github.com/user-attachments/assets/04899006-ed76-4c1a-9ba4-bc28c07a7a25)

+Runs the `sum1ton.o` object file on the Spike RISC-V simulator with the Proxy Kernel and enables debugging mode

 ![image](https://github.com/user-attachments/assets/8428f4bd-f3d0-41b5-b5c1-2af564ffa88f)
 ![image](https://github.com/user-attachments/assets/4db3ccff-d382-41ff-8595-6ae795d193e2)